 The auto white balance system performed perfectly, though; we left it set to Auto throughout the test.
 If you shoot raw, of course, you can correct it later.

 The in-camera JPEGs are crisp and colourful, but you need to be wary of blown highlights, not least because the Evaluative metering is so sensitive to the position of the autofocus point.
-The raw files reveal very good dynamic range, however, and the latest versions of Adobe Camera Raw and Lightroom can now open them directly.
+The raw files reveal very good dynamic range, however.

 The image quality at the maximum ISO 25,600 setting is substantially reduced, as you’d expect, but if you need to grab an image at all costs, the results are really quite acceptable.
 In fact, you can shoot in conditions so dark the camera’s autofocus struggles to find anything to lock on to.